vitaut/vitaut.net/_posts/2023-06-04-printing-double.md

 1.4285714285714285e-01
 ```

-This is the first correct answer which is why it onlly has measly 17 votes.
+This is the first correct answer which is why it only has measly 17 votes.
 Subtracting one looks counter-intuitive but it accounts for the fact that the
 `scientific` format only counts digits **after** the decimal point.
 It is not
 affected by the global state because it always sets the format.
 The only small